davidjimenez75/lyrics-viewer/README.md

 #### How can I create my own lyrics files?

-Create a *.txt file with same name of the song por video.
+Create a *.txt file with same name of the song or video.

 The file must be encoded with UTF-8 (use Notepad++)